 The president of the teachers’ association, Mbongwa Dlamini, said the Ministry of Education and Training, and by extension government is placing the lives of teachers at risk by not having implemented safety measures in schools in the wake of the Covid-19 rising numbers of confirmed cases.
-Eswatini stands at 706 confirmed Covid-19 cases with 8 deaths.
+At the time of writing this, Eswatini stood at 706 confirmed Covid-19 cases with 8 deaths.

 The president said an extract of the training module issued that in the wake of the pandemic there was what is called non-negotiable practices, which should be met by the schools with government’s assistance without fail.
 However, said the president, when the association looked at the check list a lot had not been implemented.

 The president cited the Occupational Health Act 9(1), which gives the employer obligation to prepare the workplace, rendering it conducive for duties.
 Dlamini mentioned that since this week, as the teachers’ association they had been conducting inspection of schools to satisfy themselves that this Act had been applied, but they were dismayed to find that little or nothing had been done.
 “We found that only a few changes had been effected as safety measures while most of the schools had done nothing at all,” said Dlamini.

 He said essential necessities like water had not been attended to, and all that could be seen were the water tanks.
 He said recently, they were in a meeting with the ministry of education for clarity on how possible it was for schools to reopen with some safety measures not implemented.

 “What we were told in this meeting is that it is the teachers who needed to prepare the schools for the reopening,” said the president, while suggesting that the teachers had only been called to go and clean.